LunguGeorgeProgramator/django-mini-test-project/README.md

 3.  models migrate comands

-a. make oine it dose not exists
+a. make one if dose not exists

-pmanage.py makemigrations webapp
+python manage.py makemigrations webapp

 b. migrate it

-pmanage.py migrate webapp
+python manage.py migrate webapp